Batteries can cause fires

 In addition to being a fire hazard at home, in the garbage trucks, or at those who receive your batteries, batteries contain valuable materials that can be recycled to be reused in new batteries.
 When batteries are recycled, environmentally harmful substances are properly taken care of at approved recycling facilities.

 We need your batteries so we can make new ones!

 The demand for batteries is huge and growing, and although our household batteries may seem insignificant, we buy over 2,000 tons of household batteries in Norway.
 That's as much as six Jumbo jet airliners weigh!
 (Boeing 747)

 If we are to manage the future need for and demand for batteries, they must be delivered for recycling.
 Zinc, cobalt, lithium, and other raw materials can then be reused, instead of having to be extracted from mines on other continents, resulting in large greenhouse gas emissions and destruction of natural areas.

 Deliver your batteries for recycling – always!

 Take a look at some of the hazardous waste we have found in the residual and paper waste!
-Incorretly sorted batteries have led to several fire incidents in the municipalities garbage trucks, and batteries were probably the cause of fire at IVAR waste sorting plant in july 2022.
+Incorrectly sorted batteries have led to several fire incidents in the municipalities' garbage trucks, and batteries were probably the cause of the fire at the IVAR waste sorting plant in July 2022.